CAVE TOUR FAQ's

 Although we don't have official documentation of the cave's usage by the Underground Rail Road due to the secrecy of the issue, it has been part of the local lore that the cave was the second to last stop along the Underground Rail Road before one's exit to freedom.
 This coincides with the cave’s usage as a Civil War gunpowder manufacturing plant.

-The campgrounds are open from April 1 through October 1 for 2020.
-Check back for 2021 campground dates.
+The campgrounds are open from April 1 through October 31 for 2021.

 Reservations are available for the 50 electric hookup sites.

 No, full service sites are not available.
 There are 60 sites available with electric and water hookup.

 Yes, a dump station is available and located at the campground entrance.

 Yes, if you have 10 or more tents per site, $1 off will be issued per tent.
 Special Scout rates are available for current scouting groups camping together: $19 base fee plus $1 per scout and $2 per adult.

 Yes, dogs are allowed if kept on a leash and quiet at night.

 We no longer offer this service.
 We recommend contacting Bridal Cave in Camdenton, MO for wedding services.

 The Meramec River is fairly calm.
 It does have undertows, which can be dangerous.
 We recommend the usage of certified life preservers for persons of all ages.